 - Board certification may lead to employment and advancement opportunities as you demonstrate your desire to practice at the top of your field.

-AuthorityABFAS is the only Foot and Ankle Surgery Certification Board recognized by the Joint Committee on the Recognition of Specialty Boards (JCRSB).
-JCRSB is part of the Council on Podiatric Medical Education (CPME), under the authority of the American Podiatric Medical Association (APMA).
+AuthorityABFAS is the only Foot and Ankle Surgery Certification Board recognized by the Council on Podiatric Medical Education (CPME) through the Specialty Boards Recognition Committee (SBRC).

 Certification is a Frequent Prerequisite

 Board Certification for surgeons has increasingly developed more relevance to students, residents, other diplomates, and hospital systems, as the credential is increasingly required to practice and train.